potatoeggy/eifueo/docs/sph3u7.md

 !!! warning
     - Use solid lines for lines representing **continuous data** and dotted lines for **discrete data**.
+    - The line of best fit may not be a straight line.
+    - Be wary and verify the results of a best fit line from software, as outliers and data trends may not be recognised by a computer.
+    - It is better to leave a data point in the graph compared to removing it entirely, when possible.

 <img src="/resources/images/error-slopes.png" width=700>(Source: Kognity)</img>